 Add to this Honda's pliable, low-temperature rubber tracks with sure-gripping cleats that give you incredible traction through pretty much any snow condition.
 With this machine, you won’t have to worry about slipping and sliding if you’re on sloping ground.

-- Read the review: Honda HSS928AAT
+- Read our Honda HSS928AAT review

-2. Troy-Bilt Squall 208XP: Best lightweight model
+2. Troy-Bilt Squall 208XP: Best lightweight snow blower

 A lightweight, US-built, powerful snow thrower that’s recommended for clearing light to moderate snowfall of around six inches.
 Its ergonomic design makes it easy to maneuver - even for someone without a lot of physical strength - and despite its smaller size compared to other models it works through all kinds of snow without any effort.